metablaster/WindowsFirewallRuleset/README.md

 - If you get VSCode, you'll also need powershell extension for code navigation and PowerShell specific features.

-# I don't have Windows 10 or Windows Server
+# I don't have Windows 10 or Windows Server (64 bit)

 By default this project is tested and designed for most recent Windows/Servers and that is known to work, making use of it on older systems requires additional work.

+Testing is done on 64 bit windows, a small fraction of rules won't work for 32 bit system and need adjustment, full functionality for 32 bit system is work in progress.\
+For now you can load rules on 32 bit system just fine with the exception of few rules probably not relevant at all for your configuration.
+(It's hard to tell since it wasn't tested)

 The plan is to expand this project to manage [nftables](https://en.wikipedia.org/wiki/Nftables) firewall on linux and other systems, but not anytime soon.